 When is the Iowa STEM Scale-Up Provider Request for Proposals (RFP) open?

-The application period is open from August 17 to October 5, 2020.
-CLICK HERE for a copy of the application.
+The application period is open from August 2 to September 13, 2021.

-Typically, 10 to 12 programs are selected for scaling across Iowa every year.
-The legislature supports the STEM Scale-Up Program at just over $3 million total for FY2020.
+The legislature supports Scale-Up at just over $3 million total for FY2022.
 That amount may vary year to year.
+Typically, funds are distributed across ten to twelve programs that are selected for scaling across Iowa every year.
+The funds are distributed through a cost reimbursable model.
 Single program provider funding through the STEM Council across six regions can reach six figures, depending upon how many educators select the program from the menu and how many educators who select the program are awarded the program by the regional advisory boards.
-Numerous factors influence total funds to providers, including marketing effectiveness, alignment with educators' goals and standards, number of educator applications across programs at the regional level, and so on.
-There is no assurance by the STEM Council that any program will be scaled by any educators.
+Numerous factors influence total funds to providers, including marketing effectiveness, alignment with educators' goals and standards, number of educator applications across programs at the regional level.
+There is no assurance by the STEM Council that any program will be scaled.
 It is market driven.

 Can we submit proposals for multiple programs in the same cycle?

 Yes.
-In fact, we require separate, independent proposals of deliverable education programs, as opposed to a "blanket" proposal that covers multiple discrete, deliverable programs.
+In fact, individual proposals of deliverable education programs are required, as opposed to a “blanket” proposal that covers multiple distinct, deliverable programs.

 Can we get some pointers on what you expect for rigorous evaluation?